 The ‘Panto Packs’ which have been delivered to families across the hospital have also been gifted to the children of Harmeny Education Trust and to local families living with dementia.
 They are tailored to each group of participants and jam-packed full of Panto-related craft materials, colouring books, stickers, quizzes and materials to explore the fairytale story which will be left for the children and families to work through.

-The box itself has been created from scratch and designed to transform into the King’s theatre with some easy-to-follow instructions.
 Alongside a few Covid-safe bedside performances on the wards, the team at Capital Theatres has also captured this year's original relaxed performance as a short film, Panto Presents ….Where Has Panto Gone? starring Imogen Reiter and Hannah Bradley as Cinderella and Belle.
 Filmed on the Kings stage over just two days and produced in house, this 22 minute piece has been watched by over 150 families.

 Fiona O’Sullivan, Deputy Director of Children’s Wellbeing, said: “We’re absolutely delighted that Panto Presents will be running once again within the Royal Hospital for Sick Children.
 We know that Christmas is a time for family, so we’re delighted to be able to help both children and parents share some festive cheer.
 We always aim to let the children act like a child first and a patient second and there’s no more important time to do this than at Christmas.